calware/blog/index.md

 # Welcome

-This is a small blog for me to organize my thoughts.
+This is a place for me to organize my thoughts.

 Maybe you'll get something out of it.